imtayadeway/imtayadeway.github.io/_drafts/2024-03-04-ducks-newburyport.md

-like waves on the horizon, crashing there is no *point* and that is the point not to get all freudian or anything it contains multitudes, as walt whitman sez the performance of reading my alma mata emma the woman blurring the lines between actors and the parts they play to what extend is the woman lucy? i love her though she is flawed, because she is flawed
+like waves on the horizon, crashing there is no *point* and that is the point not to get all freudian or anything there is something freudian about the need for a single point or for it to be over as quickly as possible it contains multitudes, as walt whitman sez the performance of reading my alma mata emma semi autobiographical the woman blurring the lines between actors and the parts they play to what extend is the woman lucy? i love her though she is flawed, because she is flawed